U.S. flag

 Disease or Syndrome

-DEE95 is a severe autosomal recessive developmental disorder characterized by severely impaired global development, hypotonia, weakness, ataxia, coarse facial features, and intractable seizures.
+Developmental and epileptic encephalopathy-95 (DEE95) is a severe autosomal recessive disorder characterized by severely impaired global development, hypotonia, weakness, ataxia, coarse facial features, and intractable seizures.
 More variable features may include abnormalities of the hands and feet, inguinal hernia, and feeding difficulties.
 The disorder is part of a group of similar neurologic disorders resulting from biochemical defects in the glycosylphosphatidylinositol (GPI) biosynthetic pathway (summary by Nguyen et al., 2018).
 For a general phenotypic description and a discussion of genetic heterogeneity of DEE, see 308350.
 For a discussion of genetic heterogeneity of GPI biosynthesis defects, see GPIBD1 (610293).

 Neurodegeneration, childhood-onset, stress-induced, with variable ataxia and seizures